 Please do remember that there’s a difference between “impact” and “dissemination”.
 Impact is about making change and/or influencing stakeholders to do something they might otherwise not have done, dissemination is a route to making impact.
 Examples of impact activities include:

-- engaging stakeholders/beneficiaries/public;
+- engaging stakeholders/beneficiaries/the public

-- influencing policy – contributing to evidence-based policy-making;
+- influencing policy – contributing to evidence-based policy-making

 - influencing practice – informing/training practitioners, provision of training guidelines etc.

 - commercialisation/engaging commercial partners.